Find out how to build a loft bed with desk. You’ll love the price, function, and space-saving this twin DIY loft bed offers!

-If you are short on space, but looking for a fun and functional bed for your child, everyone will LOVE this DIY loft bed with desk and storage!
+If you are short on space, but looking for a fun and functional bed for your child, everyone will LOVE this loft bed with built-in desk.

 When it comes to kids there’s no question…everyone wants the top bunk!